WrightonLabCSU/DRAM/Development-Notes/Overview.md

 ### GitHub and ReadTheDocs

-The DRAM2 GitHub has 3 main branches: 1) main - this branch is to push final working updates to.
+The DRAM2 GitHub has 3 types branches: 1) main - this branch is to push final working updates to.
 2) dev - this is the branch which is actively developed on and is always the most up-to-date.
 3) viz branches - these are working branches for the visualization aspects of dram.
 This documentation will mention work done in the visualization branches but more comprehensive documentation can be found within those branches.

 ### Locations on W2 Server